numworks/epsilon/epsilon/external_apps/README.md

 The [NumWorks calculator](https://www.numworks.com) allows you to install and run external apps created by yourself or the community.

-Resets or crashes will remove external apps from the device.
+Resets will remove external apps from the device.
 Since version 24.3.0, the external apps are only hidden in exam-mode, and are available again once the exam-mode is removed.
+Since version 25.0.0, the external apps are kept after most crashes.

 Numworks provides a few example external apps:
 - [sample_c](sample_c): a C application plotting squares and using external data